Dutty Boukman: 1791 slave revolt

 The night after the events of Bois Caïman, on Monday, August 22nd, Boukman gathered enslaved people from neighboring sugar plantations including the estates of Dutilh, Héron, and Noé.
 The enslaved people elected Boukman to act as their leader and commander.
 He led these forces to the Noé sugar refinery where they began their work of setting plantations ablaze as well as killing and capturing plantation owners and their families.
 Scholars mark the burning of the Noé estate as the beginning of the 1791 slave revolt that would lead into the Haitian Revolution.

 The next night, Boukman led his group of rebels north to recruit more enslaved people from plantation and estates like Molines, Laplaigne, Sacanville, and Pillat.
 They then moved eastward and met up with other rebel fighters gathering a total force of around fifteen thousand strong.
 Together they marched to the city of le Cap to lay siege.

 Death

 Boukman was killed by French soldiers in November 1791 while defending a rebel base at Fond Bleu.
 The French then publicly displayed his head in an attempt to dispel the aura of invincibility that he had cultivated.
 Below his head was the inscription, "The head of Boukman, leader of the rebels."
-The fact that French authorities did this illustrates their belief in the importance Boukman held to Haitian people during this time.
 Upon hearing the news of his death, slave leaders and rebels mourned his loss and held services to honor him.
 Some of the rebels demanded the execution of all white prisoners as retribution, but another formerly enslaved leader, Jean François, took control and prevented this.